Complex Regional Pain Syndrome

-Treatment focuses on relieving the pain, typically with one or more pain medications, antidepressants, antiseizure medicines, or oral steroid drugs.
+Treatment focuses on relieving the pain, typically with one or more pain medicines, antidepressants, antiseizure medicines, or oral steroid drugs.
 Other options include sympathetic nerve blocks, physical therapy, or electrical stimulation of the spinal cord or certain nerves.
-In severe cases, your doctor may inject medicines directly into the fluid around the spinal cord via a drug pump or surgically But it is not clear how effective these treatments are.
+In severe cases, your healthcare provider may inject medicines directly into the fluid around the spinal cord via a drug pump or surgically But it is not clear how effective these treatments are.

 Living with complex regional pain syndrome

 Complex regional pain syndrome is a painful condition that can bring on emotional or psychological issues for those affected and their families.
-People with this condition might develop depression, anxiety, or post-traumatic stress disorder, all of which can make the pain seem worse and make rehabilitation efforts harder.
-Be sure to let your health care provider know how you are feeling, as there are often ways to help.
+People with this condition might have depression, anxiety, or post-traumatic stress disorder, all of which can make the pain seem worse and make rehabilitation efforts harder.
+Be sure to let your healthcare provider know how you are feeling, as there are often ways to help.

-Some other types of therapies have been used to treat other painful conditions, such as behavior modification, acupuncture, relaxation techniques (biofeedback, progressive muscle relaxation, and guided motion therapy), and chiropractic treatment, but it is not clear if they are helpful for this condition.
-Be sure to talk with your health care provider before starting any new type of treatment.
+Some other types of therapies have been used to treat other painful conditions, such as behavior changes, acupuncture, chiropractic treatment, and relaxation techniques such as biofeedback, progressive muscle relaxation, and guided motion therapy.
+But it is not clear if they are helpful for this condition.
+Be sure to talk with your healthcare provider before starting any new type of treatment.

-If you have been diagnosed with complex regional pain syndrome and are being treated, be sure to talk with your doctor or nurse about when you would need to call them.
+If you have been diagnosed with complex regional pain syndrome and are being treated, be sure to talk with your healthcare provider about when you should call.

-Your doctor or nurse will likely advise you to call them if any of your symptoms get worse or if you develop any new symptoms.
+Your provider will likely advise you to call them if any of your symptoms get worse or if you develop any new symptoms.